How to install the latest version of Redis on Ubuntu

 A quick guide to installing the latest version of Redis on Ubuntu

-This is what you need to type, I will explain it after;
+This is what you type, I will explain it after;

 $ sudo apt-get install -y python-software-properties